agrinko/range-slider/README.md

 ### Hiding current value label during interaction

-In general, to adjust slider styling during interaction, user `.range-slider.rs-active` outer selector.
+In general, to adjust slider styling during interaction, use `.range-slider.rs-active` outer selector.

 If you want to see current value label, but to hide it when user is moving the slider, and if you don't use popup, you can add the following CSS rule: